Crishawy/ASKD/README.md

 ```
 where you can configure the architecture via modifying the `model` property in yaml file.

-You can also download all the pre-trained teacher models on [baiduyun](https://pan.baidu.com/s/1qnTorkoU6BWlf260NajcEw) (password:s63v).
+You can also download all the pre-trained teacher models on [baiduyun](https://pan.baidu.com/s/1VPkc3tVY27ZmF20QoZ0Ivw) (password: mzz0).

 ### Student Training
 An example of training `shufflev2` taught by `resnet32x4` with ASKD is: